4kills/go-libdeflate/README.md

 The data was compressed using compression level 6 (current default of zlib).

-These benchmarks compare this library (blue) to the go standard library (yellow) and show that this library performs **way** better in all cases.
+These benchmarks compare this library (blue) to the Go standard library (yellow) and show that this library performs **way** better in all cases.

 - <details>